Global Education & Hope — Now More Than Ever

 Strengthening the evidence base for Global Education policy remained a priority.

-ANGEL Conference 2025 connected research and policymaking
+Berlin Conference 2025 connected research and policymaking

 “Leave No One Behind” research advanced inclusive approaches